Mehmed Kerem Uludag

 Bosch Internship

-Over the Summer of 2024, I interned at Bosch.
-I was in the Cross Computing Department, working in the Automated Park Assist (APA) Team.
-I learned a lot from working in an application team from the sales side to project acquisition from customers to KPI requirements & testing.
-My biggest project was an Auto-Labeler program that would take height classification traces and create bounding boxes around the object that was required.
-It used some object classification and coordinate system manipulation to give the exact local coordinates of the four corners of the bounding box that would be used to train the Height Classification Algorithm.
-Before this project, the team would send the raw traces to a Bosch team in India, which would charge 3 dollars per trace to manually label each one.
+Over the Summer of 2024, I interned at Bosch in the Cross Computing Department, working in the Automated Park Assist (APA) Team.
+My biggest project was an Auto-Labeler program that would take height classification traces and create bounding boxes around objects.
+It used object classification and coordinate system manipulation to give exact local coordinates, replacing a manual labeling process that cost $3 per trace.